 Choose Excellence with a PsyD in Leadership Psychology

-The PsyD in Leadership Psychology at William James College is a 4-year (full-time), 6-year (part-time), 128-credit program.
-All students are required to possess a 30-credit master's degree, which brings the total number of required WJC credits to 98.
+You can complete the PsyD in Leadership Psychology program at William James College in 4 years (full time) or 6 years (part time).
+All students are required to possess a minimum 30-credit master's degree, which brings the total number of required WJC credits to 68.

-Courses are primarily delivered online with 3 required residencies per year (fall, spring, and summer).
-A residency is a four-day intensive stay at our campus in Newton, MA.
-It's an opportunity to work together with your cohort and engage in executive-level experiential learning courses and attend world-class thought-leader presentations.
+You will enjoy the convenience of courses which are delivered primarily online with 3 required residencies per year (fall, spring, and summer).
+A residency is a four-day intensive stay at our campus in Newton, MA and an invigorating opportunity to work together with your cohort and engage in executive-level experiential learning courses and attend world-class thought-leader presentations.
 Students love these residencies because they are able to practice their new skills through experiential learning, meet face to face with their peers and faculty, and build even stronger networking connections.

 As a Leadership Psychology PsyD student, you will learn and practice new techniques and tools that you can apply and test in your current role.
 The knowledge you acquire over the next 4-6 years can have an immediate impact and can produce results for both you and your organization, whether you work internally or as an independent consultant.